iyinraphael/arc-memorymgt-swift/README.md

    increases or decrease their reference count accordingly when you assign or unassign instances of classes to constants and variables.

-## Weak references and unwoned references
+## Weak references and unowned references
    For a class instance to be deallocated with ARC, it need to be free of all strong references.

-   Weak reference is used when you know that a refernce is allowed to become nil.
+   Weak reference is used when you know that a reference is allowed to become nil.

-   Unowned reference is used when your are certsin thst the refernce has a longer lifecycle and will nver become nil.
+   Unowned reference is used when your are certain thst the refernce has a longer lifecycle and will nver become nil.